wesbos/sticker-dream/README.md

 Theoretically a bluetooth printer will work as well, but I have not tested.
 I'd love to get this working with these cheap Niimbot / Bluetooth "Cat printer", though those labels are plastic and not colour-able.

+## Tips

+The image prints right away, which is magical.
+Sometimes you can goof up.
+In this case, simply say "CANCEL", "ABORT" or "START OVER" as part of your recording.

 ## Ideas

 It would be great if this was more portable.
 That app has 2 pieces: Client and Server.
 The TTS happens on the client.
 The Gemini API calls and printing happens on the server.